Welcome to Advanced Performance

 • Duration: 12 weeks each

-• Format: Weekly modules with assignments and personalized instructor feedback.
+• Format: Weekly modules with assignments and personalized feedback.

-• Certification: Optional with approval upon completion of course requirements.
+• Certification: Optional with approval upon completion of course requirements and performance exams.

 Advanced Performance 1